yahya-yusifli/selenium-automation-notes/02_Locators_and_WebElement_Interactions/XPath_Parent_Child_Traversal.md

 | Anywhere descendant  | `//div//input`                       | Any level nested element under parent     |
 | Child to parent      | `//input/..`                         | Move up to parent element                 |
 | Child by index       | `//ul/li[2]`                         | Select nth child element inside a parent  |

-If you want, I can also add advanced examples like sibling traversal or combining multiple parent-child levels.
-Let me know!